Director Area Staff Consultants

 MRI/CT/PET Services Website

 Non-invasive imaging technologies allow for the assessment of anatomical as well as functional parameters in rodents and enable longitudinal studies of time-dependent effects in the same animal.
-The core provides access to the following imaging technologies, at reduced fees to IDDRC investigators, through the University of Colorado Cancer Center:
+Services aer provided to IDDRC investigators through the University of Colorado Cancer Center:

 - Anatomic MRI: provides high-resolution brain images with superb soft tissue contrast.
 The spatial resolution is approximately 90 μm, which allows both visualization and volumetric measurements of various parts of the brain (as small as the pituitary gland - 4 mm3) without the use of ionizing radiation or contrast agents.